ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using-neon-intrinsics-to-optimize-unity-on-android/3-sample-project.md

 ### FIXED, DO NOT MODIFY
 layout: learningpathall
 ---
-Assuming you went through the process of building and profiling the sample project on Android (as explained in [Get started with Unity on Android](/learning-paths/smartphones-and-mobile/get-started-with-unity-on-android)) open Unity and the project you created.
+Assuming you went through the process of building and profiling the sample project on Android (as explained in [Profiling Unity Apps on Android](/learning-paths/smartphones-and-mobile/profiling-unity-apps-on-android)) open Unity and the project you created.

 ## Quick preparation
-To follow this learning path, please edit Assets/BurstNeonCollisions/Scripts/CollisionCalculationScript.cs.
+First we need to set the project to unoptimized mode.
+Please edit Assets/BurstNeonCollisions/Scripts/CollisionCalculationScript.cs.
 Change line 66 to the following:

 ```
 public const Mode codeMode = Mode.Plain;